vineet1947/automation/README.md

 # automation
-Run all in pyhton ide
+Run all in python IDE